 (Cuban refugees boat) On May 7, 2014, the ship was on 7-day Mexico cruise from homeport NOLA New Orleans (departure May 4).
 The vessel received a distress call and altered its itinerary course, stopping between Grand Cayman and Jamaica in order to help a boat with 34 men and 5 women in it.
 They were all Cubans, trying to get to the USA.
 The boat’s engine had failed and it had begun to take on water.
 All passengers were taken aboard the Dream ship, given medical assistance, then transported to Jamaica (Montego Bay port).

 Note: Cruise ship operators have agreed to inform the USCG if they spot Cuban refugees in the open sea and to rescue them if needed.

 Similar Carnival cruise ship incidents happened on Carnival Paradise (March 4, 2014, 24 Cubans rescued), on Carnival Ecstasy (March 25, 2014, 41 Cubans rescued), on Carnival Liberty (August 22, 2014, 11 Cubans rescued) and on Carnival Breeze (May 9, 2015, 25 Cubans rescued).
 All refugee boats were both unseaworthy and overcrowded.

 |13 March 2013||Structural and Technical Issues|

-On March 13, 2013, engine problems again occurred while the ship was docked in St Maarten (USVI).
-The Captain reported a propulsion system malfunction (the emergency generator failed).
-The ship’s engineering crew managed to fix the problem.
+On March 13, 2013, engine problems again occurred while the ship was docked in Philipsburg (St Maarten Island, USVI).
+The Captain reported a propulsion system malfunction (the emergency diesel generator failed during its testing).
+Ship’s engineering crew managed to fix the problem.

 |04 March 2013||Structural and Technical Issues|